stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 JMP ($1234)
 ```

 The CPU reads the value of the byte at address `$1234` and the value of the byte after it.
 It combines them to create a two-byte address.
-If the value of the byte at address `$1234` is `$78` and the value of the byte at address `$1235` is `$56` then the resulting address is `$5678`.
+If the value of the byte at address `$1234` is `$78` and the value of the byte at address `$1235` is `$56`, the resulting address is `$5678`.
 This is the address that the CPU updates the Program Counter to.
 Program execution now jumps to that address.

 The final addressing mode is the **Relative** addressing mode.
-This is an addressing mode that is used exclusively by the branch operations.
+This is an addressing mode used exclusively by the branch operations.
 (I cover those operations later in this post.)
 This mode takes the form `<mnemonic> <some_signed_byte_value>`.
-The `some_signed_byte_value` is a single byte that is interpreted by the CPU as a two's complement signed value.
-The magnitude of this value indicates how much the CPU should adjust the Program Counter by.
-Its sign indicates whether that adjustment should be forward (a positive value) or backward (a negative value).
+The `some_signed_byte_value` is a single byte that the CPU interprets as a two's complement signed value.
+The magnitude of this value indicates by how much the CPU should adjust the Program Counter by.
+Its sign indicates if the adjustment should be forwards (a positive value) or backwards (a negative value).
 Program execution then continues from the adjusted address.

 ```asm6502
 BMI $7F ; Jump forward 127 bytes if the branch condition is true.